sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Migrating Oracle to Azure SQL.md

    - Replication
    - Scalable shared databases

    With Azure SQL Database, it is easy to incorporate *failover groups* into your solution, for both individual databases and elastic pools.
 Failover groups also support secure networking capabilities.
+Moreover, to provide high availability (SLA of 99.99%), Microsoft provides two built-in availability model categories (*Standard* and *Premium*).
+The used model depends on the database tier.

 _Azure SQL Database POC_